 China likewise suspended public social events.
 They isolated the sick individuals and forcefully followed their contacts.
 They also had a devoted system of clinics to test for the virus.

-The quantity of new infections announced in China has been declining.
-It showed to WHO authorities that transmission was easing back down.
-It showed that their control measures were working.
+The number of new infections announced in China has been declining.
+This showed WHO authorities that transmission was easing back down, indicating that their control measures were working.

 Coronavirus Updates In The United States

 There have been 2,388,153 confirmed cases and 122,610 deaths in all 50 states in the US.
-In the United States, you can check the latest update of the Covid-19 here.
+In the United States, you can check the latest update on COVID-19 here.
 You can also see the latest updates here in each state.

 The growing number of lab-confirmed cases in the US is still behind.
-This cannot be compared to the seasonal flu, which killed an estimated 12,000 to 16,000 per year.
-Experts say that these respiratory diseases are similar to severe pneumonia.
-What’s worse is the fact that it doesn’t have any treatment at this point.
+This cannot be compared to the seasonal flu, which kills an estimated 12,000 to 16,000 annually.
+Experts say these respiratory diseases are similar to severe pneumonia.
+What’s worse is that they don’t have any treatment.

 Jan.
 21, 2020: First confirmed case in the US

-A man in his 30s from Washington State with a travel history from Wuhan is diagnosed with the novel coronavirus.
+A man in his 30s from Washington State with a travel history to Wuhan has been diagnosed with the novel coronavirus.

 Jan.
 31, 2020: Coronavirus a public health emergency

-It was on Jan.31, 2020, and the United States declared Coronavirus a Public Health Emergency.
+On Jan.31, 2020, the United States declared Coronavirus a Public Health Emergency.
 It issued a 14-day quarantine rule for US citizens entering the US from China.
-It also issued an order to deny entry of foreigners who have been in China within the past two weeks.
+It also issued an order to deny entry to foreigners in China within the past two weeks.

 Feb.
 26, 2020: First case of Suspected Local Transmission in the United States